Ventiv-Technology/DockerManager/readme.md

 - extraParameters - This is a Map of variables specific to a Build Stage

 For more details on specific build stages, see the Markdown files in docs/build.

+#### Container Ports

+This is the section where you will describe what ports a particular container may expose.
+Often, these are described by EXPOSE statements in the Dockerfile, but this is not descriptive enough for Docker Manager.
+We also must attach a type to the port here, so that we can pair it up later, as well as use it in variables.
+These variables are very helpful if you need to set container Environment Variables that are resolved with information from another container's ports.
+It is also important to note that the ports listed here DO NOT have to be described in the Dockerfile, as you can still expose any ports.

+TODO: In the near future, the URL may auto-derive based on a port of type 'http' or 'https'.

+#### Container Volumes

+This is the section where you describe what volumes a particular container may expose.
+Often, these are described by VOLUME statements in the Docker file, but this allows us to give it a type so we may tie that in at container creation time.
+This is very similar to how ports are done, but there is no automatic behavior based on special types.
+Also, like above, you can expose any volume in a container, it does not have to be described in the Dockerfile.

+#### Environment Variables

+Here, you can describe any environment variables that should be set when the container is created.
+Since this is the service definition file, you should only put environment variables here that will be used for services in ALL containers.
+You will see later that these environment variables may be overridden at an Application level.
+Examples in the example config include setting the root password of Couch / MySql, as here we want the same one no matter where the instance is created.

+These environment variables have certain runtime variables exposed to them when the container is created, like ports / servers from other services in the application they get created from.
+The variables that are exposed are as follows:

+- application: Instance of the org.ventiv.docker.manager.model.ApplicationDetails object.
+Example: ${application.tierName}
+- instance: Instance of the org.ventiv.docker.manager.model.ServiceInstance object.
+Example: ${instance.serviceDescription}
+- serviceInstances: All other service instance objects for this application.
+A map, by service name.
+NOTE: If there is more than one service of a given type, the last one will survive in this map.
+    - server: Server name for that this instance is running under.
+Example: ${serviceInstances.mysql.server}
+    - port: Ports mapped by type.
+Example: ${serviceInstances.mysql.port.mysql} or ${serviceInstances.couch.port.http}